ni/measurement-plugin-integration-example-python/ClientIntegration.md

 # Integrating Measurement Plug-Ins with User applications

-You can integrate measurement plug-ins to call and execute them from user application.
-In this document, we will focus specifically on a **sequencer**.
+Users can call and execute measurement plug-ins from their applications.
+This document focuses on a **sequencer** as the user application.

 ## Scenario: Sequencing Measurement Plug-Ins

-Imagine you have a custom application or sequencer designed to execute measurements.
-If you want to sequence or run measurement plug-ins using this custom application, how can you leverage it to effectively sequence and execute these measurement plug-ins?
+Consider a user application designed to sequence and execute measurements.
+How can support be effectively extended to Measurement Plug-ins for this user application?

-## The Solution: Measurement Plug-In Clients
+## Solution: Measurement Plug-In Clients

-Measurement plug-in clients allow you to run measurements directly from a Python script, simplifying the process of invoking measurements from user application. [{Know more about Measurement Plug-In Client}.]({link_to_measurement_plugin_client})
+Measurement plug-in clients enable users to call and run measurements from a Python script, simplifying the process to invoke measurements from the user application. [{Know more about Measurement Plug-In Client}.]({link_to_measurement_plugin_client})

-The following visual illustrates how the Measurement Plug-In Client Generator can be used for calling the measurement plug-ins in user application.
+The following visual illustrates how the Measurement Plug-In Client Generator can be used to generate clients to invoke measurement plug-ins in the user application.

 ![Measurement-clients-workflow](/docs/images/measurement-clients-workflow.PNG)

-The steps for integrating the Measurement Plug-In Client Generator with a user application are outlined in the [Measurement Plug-In Client Integration](#example-code-to-integrate-the-measurement-plug-in-client-generator) section.
+An example code for integrating the Measurement Plug-In Client Generator with the user application is outlined in the [Measurement Plug-In Client Generator Integration](#example-code-to-integrate-the-measurement-plug-in-client-generator) section.

-## Challenges Addressed by the Measurement Plug-In Client Generator

-- The Measurement Plug-In Client Generator integrates seamlessly with custom applications and can be tailored to meet specific requirements.
-- As the measure call is simple using measurement plug-in clients, it can be utilized to implement customizable sequence logic with user-defined inputs.

 ## Example code to Integrate the Measurement Plug-In Client Generator